Romano-British culture: Roman citizenship

 One aspect of Roman influence seen in British life was the grant of Roman citizenship.
 At first this was granted very selectively: to the council members of certain classes of towns, whom Roman practice made citizens; to veterans, either legionaries or soldiers in auxiliary units; and to a number of natives whose patrons obtained citizenship for them.
 The granting of Roman citizenship was gradually expanded and more people from provinces became citizens.
 One way for a provincial inhabitant to become a citizen was to serve in the Roman army or a city council.
 The number of citizens steadily increased, as people inherited citizenship and more grants were made by the emperors.
-Eventually in 212 or early 213AD, everybody living in the provinces except slaves and freed slaves were granted citizenship by the Constitutio Antoniniana.
+Eventually in 212 or early 213 AD, everybody living in the provinces except slaves and freed slaves were granted citizenship by the Constitutio Antoniniana.
 Roman citizenship held many benefits; for example, citizens could make their own decisions, could request protection, and could share possessions/responsibilities within the community under the protection of Roman law.

 The other inhabitants of Britain, who did not enjoy citizenship, the Peregrini, continued to live under the laws of their ancestors.
 Principal handicaps were that they could not own land with a Latin title, serve as a legionary in the army, or, in general, inherit from a Roman citizen.
 In the Republic, foreign peregrini were further named as peregrini dediticii which meant they were "surrendered foreigners" and forbidden to gain Roman citizenship.
 These surrendered foreigners were not provided with any of the benefits, duties, status or sense of identity of citizens.
 Romans continued to stigmatize peregrini dediticii as freedmen or foreigners who were tortured and excluded from citizenship forever.

 Roman departure from Britain

-Eventually emperor Honorius ordered Roman troops back home to help defend Italy against invasion.
+Eventually Emperor Honorius ordered Roman troops back home to help defend Italy against invasion.
 Constantine III initially rebelled against Honorius and took further troops to Gaul, but was later recognised as a joint emperor.

 After the Roman departure from Britain, the Romano-British were advised by Honorius to "look to their own defences".
-A written plea with General Flavius Aëtius as one of its believed recipients, known as the Groans of the Britons, may have brought some brief naval assistance from the fading Roman Empire of the West, but otherwise they were on their own.
+A written plea with General Flavius Aetius as one of its believed recipients, known as the Groans of the Britons, may have brought some brief naval assistance from the fading Western Roman Empire, but otherwise they were on their own.